Mark Kerr (footballer)

 Mark Kerr (born 2 March 1982) is a Scottish professional football player and coach.

 Kerr started his career with Falkirk in 1998, and later played for Dundee United (appearing in two major finals with the club) and Aberdeen before joining Asteras Tripolis in Greece.
 On Returning to Scotland, Kerr played for Dunfermline Athletic, Dundee, Partick Thistle and Queen of the South before rejoining Falkirk in 2015.
 He made one appearance for the Scotland B team in 2005.

 In October 2019, Kerr was appointed player/manager of Ayr United.
 He left this position on 28 February 2021 by mutual consent.

 Club career

 Falkirk

-Raised in Coatbridge, Kerr joined Falkirk from Moodiesburn Boys Club as a sixteen-year-old, and progressed through the Youth Development scheme at Brockville, so was well known to then-manager Ian McCall and his management team.
+Raised in Coatbridge, Kerr started out at his football career at his boyhood club, Celtic.
+However, he was let go and joined Moodiesburn Boys Club.
+Kerr then joined Falkirk as a sixteen-year-old, and progressed through the Youth Development scheme at Brockville, so was well known to then-manager Ian McCall and his management team.

 Kerr made his Falkirk debut towards the end of the 1998–99 season at the age of 17 against Clydebank.
-The following season, he turned out seven times and scored his first goal in a 3–3 draw at Ayr United.
-For the next three seasons, he hardly missed a game for Falkirk and by the time he left, he had accumulated 125 appearances and scored nine times.
-He was named as the second tier's Young Player of the Year for the 2000–01 season.
+He made two appearances when the 1998–99 season was concluded.
+The following 1999–00 season, he turned out seven times and scored his first goal in a 3–3 draw at Ayr United.

+At the 2000–01 season, Kerr quickly won his first team place at Falkirk, playing as a midfielder.
+On 21 August 2000, he scored his first goal of the season, in a 3–2 win against Inverness Caledonian Thistle.
+His performance attracted interests from English clubs, who were interested in signing him.
+Kerr was even offered a trial by West Ham United and Ipswich Town, but the Bairns didn't let him go halfway through the season.
+But he went on a trial with Leeds United that saw him out for one match.
+Amid the transfer speculation, Kerr scored his second goal of the season, in a 1–1 draw against Alloa Athletic on 16 September 2000.
+In a match against Livingston on 30 September 2000, he impressed throughout 90 minutes and was named Man of the Match.
+His performances earned him September's Young Player of the Month and October's Young Player of the Month.
+It was soon expected that Kerr would be leaving Falkirk in the summer after rejected a new contract offered by the Bairns.
+Despite this, he was named as the second tier's Young Player of the Year for the 2000–01 season.
+His performance from manager Alex Totten, commenting that Kerr was magnificent, who came a long way.
+At the end of the 2000–01 season, he made thirty–seven appearances and scoring two times in all competitions.